nickeblewis/nicklewisphoto/content/posts/2018-01-02--happy-new-year.md

 ---
-title: Happy New Year
+title: Happy New Year!
-subTitle: A quick round up of photos from 2017
+subTitle: New website for 2018!
+A quick round up of photos from 2017 and a look ahead for what is to come in 2018
 date: "2018-01-02"
 path: "/happy-new-year/"
-cover: NIC_1353.jpg
+cover: images/NIC_1353.jpg
 ---

 I hope you all had a fabulous Christmas and New Years Eve?
 We certainly had a great time and now I am eager to get my teeth into the new year and to eat no more chocolate at least until Easter!!